-This transaction was the first unrated floater bond issue in Euro carried out by a European bank.
-The bonds are bearer bonds with a face value per bond of $\in 100$ thousand and multiples of $\in 1,000$ , with a variable coupon equal to the 3-month Euribor plus a spread of 1.45%, paid quarterly on a deferred basis.
+This transaction was the first unrated floater bond issue carried out by a bank on the European market.

+The bonds are bearer bonds with a face value per bond of €100 thousand and multiples of €1,000, with a variable coupon equal to the 3-month Euribor plus a spread of 1.45%, paid quarterly on a deferred basis.
 The bonds were listed for trading on the Irish Stock Exchange and on Borsa Italiana's ExtraMOT.
 They have been admitted to trading on the relevant markets.